cpbritton/devicie-bot/docs/conversation_flow_options.md

 # Conversation Flow Options

-The backend service for 'Chat With Your Data' supports both 'custom' and 'On Your Data' conversation flows.
+The backend service for 'Devicie Digital Technician' supports both 'custom' and 'On Your Data' conversation flows.

 ## Configuration